 When I am in the pain part of confusion I can become ultra-sensitive, someone that even talks around me may get a dirty look!
 I may even be on the verge of telling these unsuspecting offenders some unnecessary pieces of my mind!

 I take it that I have a massive amount of electrical activity going on in my brain, and it hurts.
 The pain also starts talking, and it will likely not be very nice to myself or to others!

 Now this depth of confusion is thankfully not that often of an occurrence for me.
 But when there is pressure to meet a deadline that I don’t exactly know how to meet, it is likely that I will not be able to avoid getting painfully confused.

-My Life Experiment is all about finding new avenues to take for finding personal growth.
 To live the kind of life I want to live, I will not be able to avoid these feelings.
 So the best I can do is find some ways to help out the process so the confusion doesn’t need to get to such a drastic stage.
-Here are a couple of ways that I keep myself from having to experience painful confusion, while still challenging myself to grow!
+Here are some methods I use to keep myself from having to experience painful confusion, while still challenging myself to grow!

 5 Methods for Easing Through Painful Learning.